snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-products/api/index.md

 }
 ```

+:::note
+_The name of your data product must be unique to ensure proper identification and avoid conflicts._
+:::note

 ### Updating a Data Product

 Use this request to update a data product.
 The `dataProductId` is required, along with a valid request body.